How does Zip Money work? Read this before you sign up

 Does Zip Money charge interest?

-Zip Money will always give you at least 3 months to repay your debt interest free, which means that so long as you stick to your minimum repayments, the interest rate won’t kick in (which at the time of writing is 19.9%).
+Zip Money will always give you at least 3 months to repay your debt interest free, with some retailers offering longer interest free periods.
+After this period, you will be charged an interest rate of 19.9%.

 What about Zip Pay?